Characterizing and Improving the Robustness of Self-Supervised Learning through Background Augmentations: Methods

 \subsection{Background Augmentations}

 We apply all background augmentations (\bgrm, \bgrand, \bgswaps) after all other augmentations in the respective augmentation pipeline.
-However, we note that we observed similar results applying background augmentations before all other augmentations as well.
-We denote the query as $q$ and the target/positive key as $k+$.
-Unless otherwise mentioned, background augmentations are applied independently with a probability $p_{\text{pos}}$ to both $q$ and $k+$ (the positive teaching pair).
-When a method has explicit negative instances (MoCov2), we denote by $p_{\text{neg}}$ the probability of including a negative whose background matches $q$.
-Values for \pneg~ and \ppos~were optimized independently for each background augmentation.
-Note that in MoCov2, $k+$ is placed in the Queue $Q$ for use in subsequent batches as a negative, so that augmentations applied to $k+$, also indirectly apply to $k-$ via $Q$.
+However, we note that we observed similar results applying background augmentations before all other augmentations as well (Appendix \ref{app:aug_order}).
+While we apply background augmentations to (views of) \textit{images}, when it is clear from context, we will refer instead to the corresponding embeddings $q, k^+, k^-$.
+Unless otherwise mentioned, background augmentations are applied independently with a probability $p_{\text{pos}}$ to both $q$ and $k^+$ (the positive teaching pair).
+When a method has explicit negative instances (\moco), we denote by $p_{\text{neg}}$ the probability of including a negative whose background matches $q$; by default, this is independent of background augmentation in $q$ and $k^+$.
+Values for \ppos~and \pneg~were optimized independently for each background augmentation.
+When it is clear from context, we will sometimes drop the subscript.
+Note that in \moco, $k^+$ is placed in the queue $Q$ for use in subsequent batches as a negative, so that augmentations applied to $k^+$, also indirectly apply to $k^-$ via $Q$.
+When \texttt{multi-crop} augmentation is used (as in SwAV), we apply background augmentations only to the global views.
+Background augmentations are only applied during self-supervised pre-training and are not applied when training linear classification layers for evaluation.
 Below, we describe the details of each of the background augmentations we study.
-Background augmentations are only applied during self-supervised pre-training and are not applied when training linear classification layers.

-In \bgrm, the background of an image is removed by using a foreground mask (generated using U2Net \cite{u2net}), and replaced with a solid grayscale background whose intensity is drawn uniformly from $[0,1]$, though we note that a solid black background produced similar results.
+In \bgrm, the background of an image is removed by using a foreground mask (obtained using a saliency detector, see Section \ref{sec:saliency_det}), and replaced with a solid grayscale background whose intensity is drawn uniformly from $[0,1]$, though we note that a solid black background produced similar results.
 See illustrative examples in Figure \ref{fig:schematic}, left column.
-We note that U2Net is trained on DUTS-TR, which contains 10553 pixel-level manual saliency annotations.
-In Appendix \ref{app:noisy_masks}, we ablate the quality of masks, finding that performance is robust to significant corruption of the masks.

 In \bgrand, we replace the background with a background from a different image in the same batch.
 As in \citet{xiao2020noise}, tiled backgrounds corresponding to an image are generated by filling in the foreground information using the surrounding background.